onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

     print(phonon.get_frequencies_with_eigenvectors((0, 0, 0))[0]*33.356)

-With the annoying fact that the :code:`Atoms`` object have to be manually transfered to :code:`PhonopyAtoms` back and forth.
+With the annoying fact that the :code:`Atoms`` object has to be manually transfered to :code:`PhonopyAtoms` back and forth.
 The phonon frequencies are in THz, to convert them to cm-1 you have to multiply by 33.356.
 The `ifc.yaml` file can be used for further processing.
 See the phonopy documentation for more information.

 Many more
 ---------